-Q. Parents are always performing acts of kindness for their kids, but are usually taken for granted.
+Q. When parents perform acts of kindness for their kids they are usually taken for granted.

 Parents find ways to feel appreciated by their kids, but you’re right.
 Imagine how much more rewarding the job of being a parent would be if kids thanked their parents more often?

-Q. ‘If being kind can help us feel valued, why aren’t we kind more often?’
+Q. ‘If being kind can help us feel valued, why aren’t people kind more often?’

-- Some people have poor self-esteem, and don’t allow themselves to feel valued.
-So they gain no benefit by being kind.
+(1) Some people have poor self-worth and don’t allow themselves to feel valued.
+They gain no benefit from being kind.

-- Some people might lack empathy, so can’t fathom how pleased the recipient of a kind act will be.
+(2) Some people lack empathy, and can’t fathom how pleased the recipient of a kind act would be.

-- Some people might feel insecure.
-Being kind can set you up for rejection or being taken for granted.
-It requires you to expose a vulnerability, and some people aren’t ready for that.
-(If you recognise that vulnerability in yourself, move through it.)
+(3) Being kind requires a vulnerability, because it can set you up for rejection or for being taken for granted.
+Some people aren’t ready for that.

 Q. ‘If we are kind, can we expect something in return?’

-No, give your favour freely.
-Otherwise it’s a transaction.
-If you want it to be a transaction inform the other person of their obligations to you before you do them the ‘favour’.
+If you will be expecting something in return, it’s a transaction.
+Inform the other person of their obligation to you before you do them the ‘favour’.